27 March, 2021

 For 3PL, your company outsources the logistics side of the supply chain to other companies.
 It will house the inventory until a sales order is placed.
 Then the provider will pick and pack the orders as well as decide on the best logistical strategies and routes for the shipment.
 Since companies have different types of supply chains and products, there are many kinds of 3PL companies that provide varying options to customers.
 The main advantage of a 3PL is that it handles the storage and shipping of products while the business owner can focus on other processes — such as product development, marketing, and sales tasks.

-While FBA, FBM, and 3PL share many similarities, they also offer key differences that can factor into whether they make the best eCommerce logistics solution.
+While FBA, FBM, and 3PL share many similarities, they also offer key differences that can factor into whether they make the best Ecommerce logistics solution.

 Major considerations include the following.